-The best independent guide to Obidos
+The best independent guide to Central Portugal

-The best independent guide to Obidos
+The best independent guide to Central Portugal

-Obidos is the finest example of a Portuguese walled town, and is one of the best tourist destinations of the Lisbon region.
+Obidos is the finest example of a Portuguese walled town and is one of the best tourist destinations of the Lisbon region.

 Related articles: Sights and tourist attractions of Obidos

 While Obidos makes a fantastic day-trip destination, it can suffer through its own popularity.
 In the summer months, the town is crowded with coach tours and day-trippers, with visitors jostling along the Rua Direita up to the castle.

 It is recommended to visit early in the day before the arrival of the coach tours (11am to 2pm) and when the sun is less intense.
 Most tourists leave Obidos by 3pm, with the town taking on a much calmer atmosphere.

 Insight: Coach tours from Lisbon often visit Obidos as their first destination, as it is the closest tourist town of the Alcobaça/ Batalha/ Fatima/ Nazaré / Obidos region.

 If the Rua Direita is too busy, then head to the western side of Obidos.
 The streets are much more peaceful here, and you’ll find a less busy stairway to the castle walls.
 Another quiet section of Obidos is to the southeast of the castle.